cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 LIMIT 10;
 -- The features are bounces and time_on_site.
 -- The label is will_buy_on_return_visit.
 -- Discussion: will_buy_on_return_visit is not known after the first visit.
-Again, you're predicting for a subset of users who returned to your website and purchased.
+Again, you're predicting for a subset of users who returned to the website and purchased.
 Since you don't know the future at prediction time, you cannot say with certainty whether a new visitor comes back and purchases.
 The value of building a ML model is to get the probability of future purchase based on the data gleaned about their first session.
 ```